Flood risk asset register

 We are currently considering whether or not to designate any assets within the city.
 These decisions will consider the impact upon the owners of structures and the likely impact upon flood risk.

-These structures may have been built specifically as a flood defence, such as the storm detention area in Knighton Park, or act informally such as a bridge or wall next to a watercourse.
+These structures may have been built specifically as a flood defence, such as the storm detention area in Knighton Park, or act informally as a flood defence such as a bridge or wall next to a watercourse.

-We have the power to designate assets, meaning our permission is required to alter or demolish the asset.
-The structures on this register are not designated assets - there is no statutory protection for these assets except any exercised through other methods.
-More information on designating assets is available at GOV.UK.
+The structures on this register are not designated assets, which means there is no statutory protection for these assets, except any exercised through other methods.

 The flood risk assets register is only accurate at the time of publication and is not an exhaustive list, because some assets are owned, managed and maintained by other management authorities (such as Severn Trent Water) and private landowners, which may not have been disclosed.
 This list contains the most prominent flood risk assets in the city of Leicester.